7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 Pregnancy is an exciting period as it makes you anticipate the arrival of your new family member, but it sure is no bed of roses.

-When you are reaching that second trimester, there are other things that may be accompanying the little pregnancy bump.
+When you are reaching that second trimester, there are other things that may accompany the little pregnancy bump.

 Those, unfortunately, are often not so pleasant to deal with.
 One of the most common discomforts of pregnant women is of course none other than the dreaded back pain.